Updated October 2018 from June 2016

 Do you search online for reviews before buying a product or service?
 Well, you aren't alone.
 According to one study, up to 81% of shoppers look up past customer reviews to help them make a better purchasing decision.
-Industrial construction salespersons can leverage the power of customer reviews to attract more customers and generate more sales leads.
-But there's a right way and a wrong way to handle reviews.
-And if it's not done correctly, it could backfire by discouraging customers from buying your services.
+Industrial marketers can leverage the power of customer reviews to attract more B2B customers and generate more sales leads.
+But there's a right way and a wrong way to handle customer reviews.
+And if it's not done correctly, it could backfire by discouraging industrial customers from buying your services.

 Encourage Reviews on Social Media